probmods/probmods2/exercises/03-conditioning.md

 ### a)

 For this example, does intervening on the program in this way (e.g. by setting the value of `lungCancer`) have the same effect as *conditioning* on the disease being true?
-What about the casual dependency makes this case?
+What about the casual dependency makes this the case?

 ### b)